TheMindCompany/umanager-charm/README.md

 UManager Charm
 ==============
-An Canonical OpenStack Juju Charm configuration for the UManager project.
+An Canonical Open Stack Juju Charm configuration for the UManager project.
+The aim of this project is to provide a mechanism for the UManger software System to operate on the Canonical Open Stack network.

+An open-source development project for a cloud based university management software system.
+This projects goal is to create a component based structure that allows small and large universities to quickly extend and implement.
+Design practices focus on mobile & special needs accessibility with scalability in place.

 ### Contribute
-Please read through our [contributing guidelines](https://github.com/TheMindCompany/umanager/blob/master/docs/contribute.md).
+Please read through our [contributing guidelines](https://github.com/TheMindCompany/umanager-charm/blob/master/docs/contribute.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
-All HTML and CSS should conform to the Code Guide, maintained in the `/doc` folder.
+Code Guide is maintained in the `/doc` folder.

-### Related Projects
-[UManager Charm](https://github.com/TheMindCompany/umanager-charm) | An Canonical OpenStack Juju Charm configuration for the UManager project.

 # MIT License
 Copyright (c) 2015 The Mind Company